felixkellenbenz/algorithm-visualization/README.md

 # algorithm-visualization
-This will be an application to visualize diffrent path finding algorithms with SDL.
+This is an application to visualize path finding algorithms.
+It's build with C++ and SDL2.